 FIS-B information may be used by the pilot for the safe conduct of flight and aircraft movement.
 However, FIS-B does not replace a thorough preflight briefing that may be from one or several METI and AI sources.
-Pilots are encouraged, but not required, to use the Direct User Access Terminal System (DUATS) via the Internet, or dispatch/System Operations Control (SOC) (if applicable), or access a Flight Service Station (FSS) via the phone.
-Title 14 of the Code of Federal Regulations (14 CFR) part 91, § 91.103 requires the PIC to be familiar with all available information concerning that flight.
+Pilots are encouraged, but not required, to use the dispatch/System Operations Control (SOC) (if applicable) or to access a Flight Service Station (FSS) via the phone.
+Sections 91.103 and 107.49 require the PIC to be familiar with all available information concerning that flight.
 Depending on the operation being conducted (e.g., visual flight rules (VFR) local area flying), FIS-B data may meet the requirements for a thorough preflight briefing.
 A pilot should be particularly alert and understand the limitations and quality assurance (QA) issues associated with individual products.
-This includes graphical representation of next generation weather radar (NEXRAD) imagery and NOTAM/temporary flight restrictions (TFR).
+This includes graphical representation of Next Generation Weather Radar (NEXRAD) imagery and NOTAM/TFRs.

-1. Current FIS-B Products.
+A.1 Current FIS-B Products.
 Here is a listing of the FIS-B over UAT products currently being provided: